wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/index.rst

 The Wazuh agent communicates with Wazuh's manager, sending data in near real time through an encrypted and authenticated channel.

-The Wazuh agent was developed considering the need to monitor a wide variety of different endpoints without impacting their performance.
-Therefore, the Wazuh agent is supported on the most popular operating systems and only requires about 0.1 GB of RAM.
+The agent was developed considering the need to monitor a wide variety of different endpoints without impacting their performance.
+It requires 35 MB of RAM on average.
+Therefore, it is supported on the most popular operating systems.

 There are several options to install a Wazuh agent, depending on the operating system and whether you would like to build from source or not.
 Check the following table and choose how to proceed for a given agent: